moorepants/tu-delft-promotion/midterm-vision-statement.rst

 pollution and global warming, improve the health of society, and increase happiness.
-The Netherlands leads all other countries, by a large margin, in bicycle transportation mode share (27%), yet we are also still a heavily car dependent nation that has had this mode share for decades with no growth in bicycling.
+The Netherlands leads all other countries, by a large margin, in bicycle transportation mode share (27%), yet we are also still a heavily car dependent nation for decades with no growth in bicycling.
 Most other countries have dismal bicycle use and developing countries are following in wrong footsteps of North America and Europe's car use.
 Bicycling is the most energy efficient mode of transport and most car trips are under 15 km.
-Stated simply, these trips have to be changed to bicycling for the best transportation future.
+Stated simply, these trips have to be changed to bicycling for the best transportation future and I intend to play a role in that change through bicycle engineering.

 As an American resident of the Netherlands, I have a dual perspective of experience in one of the worst developed countries for bicycling and the best that places me in a unique position to help with global and national solutions in this space.

 Bicycle transportation research has skyrocketed in the last 20 years and TU Delft has the world's only significant and well supported bicycle engineering